-In March 2013 we completed the acquisition of BCD for an aggregate consideration of approximately \$155 million, excluding acquisition costs, fees and expenses, plus a \$5 million employee retention plan.
-The acquisition was funded by drawings on our bank credit facility.
-As part of our strategy to expand our semiconductor product offerings and to maximize our market opportunities, we may acquire product lines or companies in order to enhance our portfolio and accelerate our new offerings, which could have a material impact on liquidity and require us to draw down on our credit facilities or increase our borrowings and limits.
+In November 2015, we completed the acquisition of Pericom for an aggregate consideration of approximately \$403 million, excluding acquisition costs, fees and expenses.
+The acquisition was funded by drawings on our bank credit facility and use of existing funds.
+The acquisition is a continuation of our strategy to expand our semiconductor product offerings and to maximize our market opportunities.
+In the future we may acquire product lines or companies in order to enhance our portfolio and accelerate our new offerings, which could have a material impact on liquidity and require us to draw down on our credit facilities or increase our borrowings and limits.